groupdocs/docs.groupdocs.com/content/annotation-net/developer-guide/basic-usage/get-file-info.md

 url: annotation/net/get-file-info
 title: Get file info
 weight: 2
-description: This article explains how to detect document file type, size and calculate pages count when annotate documents or images with GroupDocs.Annotation.
+description: "This article explains how to detect document file type, size and calculate pages count when annotate documents or images with GroupDocs.Annotation."
 keywords:
 productName: GroupDocs.Annotation for .NET
 hideChildren: False